 What are the most important things to know about atazanavir?

 Atazanavir can cause serious, life-threatening side effects.
-These include changes in heart rhythm, severe rash,problems, and drug interactions.
+These include changes in heart rhythm, severe skin rash and allergic reactions,problems, and drug interactions.

 Contact your health care provider right away if you have any of the following symptoms that could be signs of a change in your heart rhythm:

-Stop taking atazanavir and contact your health care provider right away if you have a severe rash or a rash with any of the following symptoms:
+Contact your health care provider right away if you develop a rash while taking atazanavir.
+Stop taking atazanavir and get medical help right away if you develop a rash with any of the following symptoms: